-A couple years ago I was visiting my local garden store, when a strange plant caught my eye.
+A couple of years ago I was visiting my local garden store when a strange plant caught my eye.
 It was a small plant, but it looked like it had mouths with teeth protruding from its roots.
 I was hooked.
 I had to know what this odd plant was and what it did.

 Turned out, it was a fairly well-known plant called a Venus Fly Trap.
 Where had this been all my life?
 It probably had something to do with the fact that I’ve lived in Minnesota for my entire existence, and this plant is native to warmer areas.

 It just so happened that I had made my big discovery right before V week in our Literacy Adventures class.
 It was like a teachable moment had slapped me in the face.
 I bought one and brought it to class.
 We didn’t do much with the plant besides "ooh" and "aww" about the oddness.
 I read a little and shared some fun facts, but that was the extent.
 A few weeks later, my ignorance won over and I definitely killed the little plant.
 However, it was a great bug activity for preschoolers so in the end it all worked out!